 - Stanley Renshon

-Mr. Renshon has been a Center Fellow since 1999 and an expert in the areas of citizenship, national identity and the psychology of immigration.
+Mr. Renshon was a Center Fellow and an expert in the areas of citizenship, national identity and the psychology of immigration.
 He has testified before Congress several times on these matters and has assisted government net assessments in these areas.

 Mr. Renshon is also a professor of political science, coordinator of the Interdisciplinary Program in the Psychology of Social and Political behavior at the City University of New York Graduate Center and a certified psychoanalyst.